open-contracting/cardinal-rs/docs/contributing/indicators.md

 - A new configuration should be added, to address a quality issue you encountered.

-[Create an issue on GitHub](http://github.com/open-contracting/cardinal-rs/issues) to request changes to the `prepare` command.
+[Create an issue on GitHub](http://github.com/open-contracting/cardinal-rs/issues) to request any changes to the `prepare` command.

 ### How data is processed